 The School is committed to educating future business leaders to develop ethical, inclusive and sustainable perspectives on business practices and growth.
 We bring a distinctive global awareness and perspective to issues of social responsibility and sustainability.

 Through our teaching you will gain an understanding of all aspects of sustainable and responsible business practices.
 You will have opportunities to explore these in local national and global contexts and develop the skills to work towards a more sustainable future in business and society.

 We are proud that we were one of the first UK business schools to become a UN PRME Champion.

 As part of our commitment to this we promote student research and practice that addresses the United Nations’ Sustainable Development Goals.

-Our MBA ranks 5th globally for responsible management education - recognising our dedication to - and focus on - sustainable development.
+Our MBA ranks 29th in the world for responsible management education, recognising our dedication to - and focus on - sustainable development.

 Leadership in sustainability research